Napat/gdbSample/Readme.md

 6. Continue/StepOver/StepIn to next program lines
 Three kind of gdb operations when program stops at a break point.
 - c or continue: Debugger will continue executing until the next break point.
-- n or next: Debugger will execute the next line as single instruction.
+- n or next: Debugger will execute the next line, treats functions as a single instruction, NOT go into function call stack line by line.
 - s or step: Same as next, but does not treats function as a single instruction, instead goes into the function and executes it line by line.

 ```
 ## SHELL 01
+(gdb) fin
+Run till exit from #0  factorial (fact=5) at factorial.c:8

+Breakpoint 2, factorial (fact=4) at factorial.c:8
+8               return fact*factorial(fact-1);
 (gdb) p fact
 $2 = 4
 (gdb) s